philippinespire/pire_ssl_data_processing/salarias_fasciatus/README.md

 Model Fit   v1.0|90.9818%       |92.2968%       |91.6393%
 Model Fit   v2.0|80.1744%       |93.4121%       |86.79325%

 ---

+### Genome Size (1n bp)

+Jellyfish genome size 1n: 635000000

+C-value from genomesize.com 1n: 0.83

+GenBank chromosome-scale genome size 1n: 846091000

+Genome size from other sources 1n: not_found

+Sources:
+1. Hardie, D.C. and P.D.N.
+Hebert (2004).
+Genome-size evolution in fishes.
+Canadian Journal of Fisheries and Aquatic Sciences 61: 1636-1646. (from genomesize.com)
+2. Major patterns of higher teleostean phylogenies: a new perspective based on 100 complete mitochondrial DNA sequences.
+Miya M, et al. Mol Phylogenet Evol 2003 Jan (from GenBank)

+---
 ## Step 8.
 Assemble the genome using SPAdes

-Assembling contamþinated data produced better results for nDNA and decontaminated was better for mtDNA.
+Assembling contamÃ¾inated data produced better results for nDNA and decontaminated was better for mtDNA.

 Thus, run one assembly using your contaminated data and one with the decontaminated files.